mortlach/Liber-Primus-Crib-Assist/README.md

 ### Raw ngrams  <a name="File-formats-Raw-ngrams"></a>

 Precomputed lists of word n-grams are used to build phrases.
-Currently only 2-grams are included, more are avialable here [https://github.com/mortlach/google_ngrams_Version-20200217].
+Currently only 2-grams are included, more are available here [https://github.com/mortlach/google_ngrams_Version-20200217].
 Users can add their own files as long as they  match the required format.
 One idea to try is to get books from project runeberg that match the style you are interested in and then use them as the base data.
  :

 ```html